leaderhorizon/leaderhorizon/README.md

-- 👋 Hi, I’m @leaderhorizon
+- 👋 Merhaba, Ben Satı Önder Ufuk @leaderhorizon
 - 👀 I’m interested in Python.
 - 🌱 I’m currently learning data science, machine learning, artificial intelligence, Python.
 - 💞️ I’m looking to collaborate on the fields of data science, artificial intelligence and machine learning.
 I am particularly interested in the use of artificial intelligence in health and medicine.